 Technical writing is a composition course especially for engineering, science, social science, and vocational-technical students.
-Encompassing many different approaches solving specific to communication problems and emphasizing critical skills, this course covers the thinking written communication required in a job situation in the technical fields.
+Encompassing many different approaches to solving specific communication problems and emphasizing critical thinking skills, this course covers the written communication required in a job situation in the technical fields.
 A special section is reserved for criminal justice majors only.